 Other avenues for targeting customers may include home designers who are redoing an entire home for a client.
 While they may have a list of things to do for their clients, they may not think about flooring options.

 Flooring businesses make money through installation of hardwood, carpet, and tile floorings.
-The repair of flooring, or trimming, staining and redoing floors is also important, but the profit margin is in the installation of new flooring.
+The repair or redoing of flooring, trimming, or staining is also important, but the profit margin is in the installation of new flooring.
 As stated earlier, the more houses or properties you can do, the more people you can hire and the more business you can take on.

 There is a lot of potential for growth in flooring, especially if you do good work and can come in on budget.
 People like to work with other people who are competent, and keep their word.
 As with most businesses, good, constant work with lots of customer approval doesn’t go unnoticed.
 You need to realize though that there is a lot of competition in the flooring business, which makes it even more important that you offer the best services at the best price.